 Pilot workshops were conducted in March 2009 to educate and train coastal managers and planners in Washington State on climate change impacts and adaptation strategies.
 These workshops were developed by an interdisciplinary team from the Padilla Bay National Estuarine Research Reserve (NERR), Washington Sea Grant, the University of Washington’s Climate Impacts Group, and King County with assistance from the National Oceanic and Atmospheric Administration (NOAA) and the Washington Department of Ecology.
-Materials from these workshops are now available for use by other Reserves and groups around the United States.

 The Planning for Climate Change workshop was developed for use by the National Estuarine Research Reserve System, but is also available for other agencies, institutions, and communities.
 Pilot workshops were developed and held in March 2009 in Washington State.
-This workshop serves as an Adaptation 101 for coastal resource managers and shoreline planners, providing information on impacts, current regulations addressing climate change, how to conduct vulnerability assessments, and adaptation planning.
-The training offered by this workshop model provides tools, sources of data, strategies, and practical exercises to engage participants in methods to prepare for climate change.
+This workshop served as an Adaptation 101 for coastal resource managers and shoreline planners, providing information on impacts, current regulations addressing climate change, how to conduct vulnerability assessments, and adaptation planning.
+The training offered by this workshop model provided tools, sources of data, strategies, and practical exercises to engage participants in methods to prepare for climate change.

 This project was funded by a grant from NOAA’s Coastal Services Center.
-Partners include the Padilla Bay NERR, Washington Sea Grant, the University of Washington Climate Impacts Group, and King County.
+Partners included the Padilla Bay NERR, Washington Sea Grant, the University of Washington Climate Impacts Group, and King County.
 Project leads sent out a needs assessment survey to coastal planners and resource managers in Washington State, which was used to inform the design of the workshop.
 Respondents were asked to prioritize needs in three categories: impacts of concern, impacts to management, and planning for climate change.
 The results indicated that participants were primarily interested in:

 - Sea level rise (risk to infrastructure, property loss, habitat loss);